citrus/green_eggs_and_spam/README.md

       // Here's what your interested in:
       %p
-        = anti_spam_form, "What color is this piece of bacon?"
+        = anti_spam_form "What color is this piece of bacon?"

         // the first optional argument is your custom question, the second is the form options hash